AlexisR1990/Alexis-Tolliver-Portfolio/Project 4/Witch Text Based Game.md

-#### Define new function which includes a greeting, instructions, command list, and inventory list
+"Define new function which includes a greeting, instructions, command list, and inventory list"

 def welcome_instructions():
     print('Welcome to the Wicked Witch game!')